AI-generated models could bring more diversity to the industry – or leave it with less - ExBulletin

 London-based black model Alexsandrah says her digital counterpart has helped her stand out in the fashion industry.
 In fact, the real Alexsandrah even replaced a black computer-generated model named Shudu, created by Cameron Wilson, a former fashion photographer turned CEO of The Diigitals, a UK-based digital modeling agency.

-Wilson, who is white and uses their he/she pronouns, conceived Shudu in 2017, featured on Instagram as the world's first digital model.
+Wilson, who is white and uses both genders, designed Shudu in 2017, described on Instagram as the world's first digital model.
 But critics at the time accused Wilson of cultural appropriation and digital blackface.

-Wilson took the experience as a lesson and transformed The Digitals to ensure that Shudu, who was reserved by Louis Vuitton And BMW did not take away opportunities but rather opened up possibilities for women of color.
-Alexsandrah, for example, modeled in person as Shudu for Vogue Australiaand the writer Ama Badu invented the story of Shudu and portrays his voice for interviews.
+Wilson took the experience as a lesson and transformed The Diigitals to ensure that Shudu, which has been booked by Louis Vuitton and BMW, does not take away opportunities but rather opens up possibilities for women of color.
+Alexsandrah, for example, modeled herself as Shudu for Vogue Australia, and writer Ama Badu invented Shudu's story and described her voice for interviews.

 Alexsandrah said she was extremely proud of her work with The Diigitals, which created its own AI twin: It's something that even when we're no longer here, future generations can look back and say, ” They are the pioneers.

-But for Yve Edmond, a New York-based model who works with major retailers to check the fit of clothes before selling them to consumers, the rise of AI in modeling seems more insidious.
+But for Yve Edmond, a New York-based model who works with major retailers to check the fit of clothes before they are sold to consumers, the rise of AI in modeling seems more insidious.

 Edmond worries that modeling agencies and companies are taking advantage of models, who are typically independent contractors with few labor protections in the United States, by using their photos to train AI systems without their consent or compensation.